hpcleuven/VscDocumentation/source/accounts/authentication.rst

 .. include:: clusters_mfa.rst

 There will be a difference between connecting from a managed Ku Leuven laptop and unmanaged laptops.
-Ku Leuven managed laptops will use only the MFA (certificate) for connections both from Belgium and from abroad (without requesting :ref:`additional firewall login <additional_firewall>`).
+KU Leuven managed laptops will use only the MFA (certificate) for connections both from Belgium and from abroad (without requesting :ref:`additional firewall login <additional_firewall>`).

+On the other (non-KU Leuven managed laptops) there are several possibilities to connect to the Ku Leuven VSC clusters:

+* Certificate only connection is possible from VSC network (other VSC clusters),

+* Certificate and firewall will be nessary for all other cases: connecting from VPN B zone, from other VSC usniversities, from other Belgian IP addresses and from abroad.

+Opening the connection to `VSC Firewall`_ will allow to request a certificate and will open a firewall for a short duration of 5 min.